-About 18% of adults in the U.S. suffer from one form of anxiety.
+About 19% of adults in the U.S. suffer from one form of anxiety.
 Clinical anxiety isn’t the normal reaction people experience when they face dangerous or stressful situations.
 It’s marked by unending and unfounded fears that hinder normal activities at work and home.
 Such fears also prevent anxiety sufferers from participating in social activities.

 While trying to cope with the effects of anxiety, many people develop a substance use disorder.
-People with clinical anxiety have a higher chance of suffering from drug and alcohol abuse than the rest of the population.
+People with clinical anxiety have a higher chance of suffering from drug and alcohol use disorder than the rest of the population.
 Self-medicating usually leads to an aggravation of anxiety — drugs and alcohol make anxiety symptoms worse, which leads to an urge to use more substances to feel normal.
 Eventually, this leads to addiction.

 Researchers are still investigating the causes of anxiety, but in most cases, anxiety disorder develops because of these factors:

 Substance misuse occurs more frequently in people with anxiety disorders than other members of the population.
 For instance, anxiety disorders can extend the length of alcohol use disorder and trigger relapse after drug rehab.
 People with anxiety may also have stronger withdrawal symptoms when they no longer use drugs or alcohol.